Skip to main navigation Skip to search Skip to main content

 Biography

-I graduated with a dental degree from UFMG, Brazil in 2000.
-I moved to Ireland in 2006 and joined UCC as a PhD student in 2008.
-As part of my PhD, I conducted a randomized controlled trial on the use of Atraumatic Restorative Treatment (ART) in older patients.
-During this time, I worked as a Senior House Officer in Paediatric Dentistry and later in Restorative Dentistry.
-I also successfully undertook the MFD exams in the Royal College of Ireland.
-In 2016, I completed a Masters in Public Health, followed by a Certificate and Diploma in Teaching and Learning in Higher Education.
-I was awarded a fellowship ad eundem by the RCSI in 2023 for the national and international impact of my scholarship and outstanding contribution to Dentistry.
-I have published extensively in well known dental journals and have presented in numerous conferences around the world, being a key note speaker in several of them.
-My research interest includes: ART, caries, dental public health, quality of life outcomes, treatment of elderly patients, oral health and diet, economic analysis in healthcare.
-I have been a lecturer in restorative Dentistry int he Cork University Dental School and Hospital since 2015, teaching and examining undergraduate and postgraduate dental students, dental hygiene and dental nursing students.
+Cristiane graduated with a dental degree from UFMG, Brazil in 2000.
+She moved to Ireland in 2006 and joined UCC as a PhD student in 2008.
+As part of her PhD, she conducted a randomized controlled trial on the use of Atraumatic Restorative Treatment (ART) in older patients.
+During this time, she worked as a Senior House Officer in Paediatric Dentistry and later in Restorative Dentistry.
+She also successfully undertook the MFD exams in the Royal College of Ireland.
+In 2016, Cristiane completed a Masters in Public Health, followed by a Certificate and Diploma in Teaching and Learning in Higher Education.
+She was awarded a fellowship ad eundem by the RCSI in 2023 for the national and international impact of her scholarship and outstanding contribution to Dentistry.
+She has published extensively in well known dental journals and presented in numerous conferences around the world, being a key note speaker in several of them.
+Her research interest includes: ART, cariology, dental public health, quality of life outcomes, treatment of elderly patients, oral health and diet, economic analysis in healthcare.
+She has been a lecturer in Restorative Dentistry in the Cork University Dental School and Hospital since 2015, teaching and examining undergraduate and postgraduate dental students, dental hygiene and dental nursing students.
+She is the editor of JIDA/ JIDA Science, the journal of the Irish Dental Association.

 Research Interests